-Tubal ligation is considered permanent and not reversible.
-Although the tubes can be surgically reconnected, the operation to do so involves microsurgery, is time-consuming, very expensive, increases the risk for ectopic pregnancy and often just doesn't work.
+Tubal sterilization is considered permanent and not reversible.
 Instead, women turn to in-vitro fertilization (IVF) to attempt conception if they later decide to have another baby.
-Thus, it is important to be 100 percent sure before having a tubal ligation done.
+Thus, it is important to be 100 percent sure before having a tubal sterilization done.
 In other words, 'maybe' means 'no'.

-An alternative procedure is when we remove both tubes altogether.
+Many times we remove both tubes altogether.
 This is called "bilateral salpingectomy."
-This is believed to help lower the chance of developing ovarian cancer later in life.
-Recent studies show that cancer cells can start in the tube and then drip onto the ovaries, possibly leading to ovarian cancer one day.
+This has been shown to help lower the chance of developing ovarian cancer later in life.
+Studies show that cancer cells can start in the tube and then drip onto the ovaries, possibly leading to ovarian cancer one day.
+Removing the tubes can help prevent this.

-25) BLOOD TRANSFUSION AND BLOOD SAFETY
+26) BLOOD TRANSFUSION AND BLOOD SAFETY